Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Discussion and conclusion

 Learning in two-layer networks in the $K\ll N$ regime has been recently analyzed using dynamical mean field theory for gradient flow~\cite{montanari_dfmt_2025}.
 The authors consider both first- and second-layer learnable weights and identify different dynamical regimes using a separation of time-scales argument.
 It would be interesting to characterize the steady states of such learning dynamics, in relation to the equilibrium distribution induced by Langevin-based sampling of the weight posterior.
-In doing so, one should generalize our framework to the case of plastic second-layer weights, which we considered quenched for simplicity.
-This would also help in fully clarifying the difference between the $K\ll N$ case and the so-called proportional regime, i.e. with $N=O\left(K\right)$ and $P=O\left( N \right)$, see \cite{pacelli2023statistical} and references therein.
+Doing so would require extending our framework to the case of plastic second-layer weights, which we treated as known (quenched) for simplicity.
+This extension also help in fully clarifying the difference between the $K\ll N$ case and the so-called extensive-width regime, i.e. with $K=O\left(N\right)$ and $P=O\left( N \right)$, see \cite{LiSompolinsky2021, pacelli2023statistical} and references therein.

 \acksection F.G. is supported by project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union- NextGenerationEU.
 FG also acknowledges GNFM-Indam.
 E.M.M. acknowledges the MUR-Prin 2022 funding Prot.
 20229T9EAT, financed by the European Union (Next Generation EU).
 J.B. and R.P. were funded by the European Union (ERC, CHORAL, project number 101039794).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 C.L. is supported by DARPA Award DIAL-FP-038, and The William F. Milton Fund from Harvard University.